 Senior Systems Engineer

-Introduction: The Johns Hopkins Applied Physics Laboratory (APL), a national leader in scientific research and development, located midway between Baltimore and Washington, DC is seeking a senior Systems Engineer to support the National Health Program Area (NHPA) in its Research & Exploratory Development Department (REDD).
-The NHPA seeks to revolutionize health through science and engineering in collaboration with partners such as the John Hopkins Enterprise to discover, invent, scale, and disseminate solutions to health and healthcare challenges.
+Introduction: The Johns Hopkins Applied Physics Laboratory (APL), a national leader in scientific research and development, located midway between Baltimore and Washington, DC is seeking a senior Systems Engineer to support the National Health Mission Area (NHMA) in its Research & Exploratory Development Department (REDD).
+The NHMA seeks to revolutionize health through science and engineering in collaboration with partners such as the John Hopkins Enterprise to discover, invent, scale, and disseminate solutions to health and healthcare challenges.

 The R1L Group is seeking a highly skilled and motivated senior Systems Engineer to support its healthcare systems work.
 The successful candidate will provide overarching technical leadership for multidisciplinary, cross-organizational projects by applying best practices in systems engineering to healthcare environments, will serve as a systems engineering expert, and will liaise with clinical staff in support of re-engineering technologies, information, and workflows to improve patient safety and healthcare system reliability.

 Duties (Listed in order of importance with the estimated amount of time spent at each task):

 Participate in key technical efforts by applying and tailoring best practices of systems engineering and project management.
 Provide technical leadership to guide the development of customer solutions.
 Furnish deliverables that meet sponsor needs, are consistent with APL quality standards, and conform to the constraints of scope, schedule, and budget for our sponsors.
 Manage expectations of sponsors, and other internal and external stakeholders, by identifying, mitigating, and communicating risks on these projects.
 Establish and promote a climate conducive to intellectual curiosity, creativity, innovation, collaboration, growth, productivity, and respect for others.
 (70%)